remix-run/remix/docs/guides/vite.md

 });
 ```

-Next, pass in `getLoadContext` to the request handler in your `functions/[[path]].ts` file to augment load context when running Wrangler or when deploying to Cloudflare Pages:
+Remix, pass in `getLoadContext` to the request handler in your `functions/[[path]].ts` file to augment load context when running Wrangler or when deploying to Cloudflare Pages:

 ```ts filename=functions/[[path]].ts lines=[5,9]
 import { createPagesFunctionHandler } from "@remix-run/cloudflare-pages";